-Under the Data Protection Act, the Trust are mandated to appoint a Data Protection Officer who specialises in Data Protection law.
-They have overall responsibility for informing and advising the organisation about complying with the legislation, monitoring compliance and acting as a point of contact for the regulatory body.
+Under the Data Protection Act, the Trust is mandated to appoint a Data Protection Officer who specialises in Data Protection Law.
+They have overall responsibility for informing and advising the organisation about complying with the Data Protection Law, monitoring compliance, and acting as a point of contact for the regulatory body.

-The Trust's DPO is Nicola Gould - Head of Information Governance
+The Trust's DPO is Nicola Gould - Associate Director of IG